A locking-free mixed virtual element discretization for the two dimensional elasticity eigenvalue problem: Spectral convergence

-The task is to control each contribution on the right-hand side of \eqref{eq:padra}.
-Let us begin with $\mathrm{T}_1$.
-Using the definition of $A(\cdot,\cdot)$, triangle inequality, Cauchy-Schwarz inequality, the fact that $1/(4\lambda+6\mu)<1/6\mu$ and the regularity of the eigenfunctions, we have
+where each of the contributions on the right-hand side of \eqref{eq:padra} must be estimated.
+We begin with $\mathrm{T}_1$.
+From the definition of $A(\cdot,\cdot)$, triangle inequality, Cauchy-Schwarz inequality, and the regularity of the eigenfunctions on $\mE$, we have

 The control of $\Lambda_2$ is straightforward:

 Now, for $\Lambda_3$ we invoke the consistency in order to obtain the following estimate

 Hence, gathering \eqref{eq:T1_control}, \eqref{eq:T2_control} and \eqref{eq:T4_control}, and replacing all these estimates in \eqref{eq:padra}, we conclude the proof. \end{proof}